 Now, I’m a beginner film-maker, so be gentle with your feedback on my film-making skills.
-My aim is to present to you the wonders of the rug industry with sincere hopes that this video will be the basis of more to come loaded with even more information that will serve you as a reliable source.
-In any case, I also outline a few more need to know tips below.
+My aim is to present to you the wonders of the rug industry with sincere hopes that this video will be the basis of more to come, loaded with even more information that will serve you as a reliable source.
+In any case, I also outline below a few more need-to-know tips.

 What You Need to Know When Choosing a Handmade Area Rug

 Always measure the area you want to dress with a rug.
 If you want a rug for your sitting room, the measure the seating area.
 The rule of thumb to remember is that both of your feet should be on the rug and not the floor.
 You should not be able to see at first glance the perimeter of the rug.
 Think about how annoying it would be if one of your feet is on the floor and the other on rug.

 The design, pattern (or not), texture, feel and ultimately life span of a rug are governed by its material and manufacturing.
 Its make.
 Cotton, wool, silk, jute and sisal are all natural fibers used in rug making.
 Cotton, jute and sisal rugs are more rustic and hence, look more informal.
 Sisal is also more enduring than jute.